Semáforo de Anaga: Construction

-The sephamore tower is located in Anaga, on the north of Tenerife.
+The semaphore tower is located in Anaga, on the north of Tenerife.
 This part of the island has a good view of ships arriving from Europe, whether friendly or otherwise, as well as being able to monitor the weather conditions for ships passing through the area.
 The first watchmen in the area were appointed by the Cabildo de Tenerife on 17 April 1506, who initially communicated via smoke and fire signals.
 Over the years, they warned of attacks by the British, Dutch, French, Berber and Americans.

 With the invention of telegraphy, watchtowers were revolutionised.
 Anaga was one of the twenty semaphores designated by Spanish royal decree on 9 June 1884.
 It is located on a cliff over 200 m above sea level.

 The building was constructed by the Ministry of Public Works, with funding from Hamilton & Co.
 The electric semaphore was received by the Ministry of the Navy in 1893.
 It began operation on 4 December 1895 and entered service on 20 November 1886, before being handed over to the Spanish government in December 1886.
 It communicated with the Navy Command about 6 mile away, which had a matching observatory tower and signal pole.
 The semaphore was visited by Pascual Cervera y Topete in 1898.